 - high urine output

-Your doctor will likely order a blood test to determine the level of calcium in your blood.
+Your doctor will likely order a blood test to check the level of calcium in your blood.
 A normal amount ranges from 8.5 to 10.2 milligrams per deciliter of blood.
 Higher levels may indicate milk-alkali syndrome.

 - CT scans